patrick-kidger/equinox/docs/index.md

         return self.weight @ x + self.bias
 ```

-and fully compatible with normal JAX operations:
+and may be used alongside normal JAX operations:

 ```python
 @jax.jit